Ga 1:6-8 ¶ I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:

 15 Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace;

 So how can there be two gospels?
-The whole gist of Gal 2:7 is that Paul was making it clear that God had appointed him to bring gospel of grace to the Gentiles, Acts 9:15.
+The whole gist of Gal 2:7, is that Paul was making it clear that God had appointed him to bring the gospel of grace to the Gentiles, Acts 9:15.
 Paul was given the task of preaching the gospel of grace to the Gentiles and Peter was to bring the gospel of grace to the Jews, nothing more.
 I think several aspect that makes the whole two gospel misconception plausible is the mystery of God, and a improper understanding of grace.
 The mystery of God is Christ in you the hope of glory, Col 1:27.
-If you do a word study on the word mystery, you will find Paul was given the dispensation to disclose the mystery of God to the church at a specific point in time and that it filled up the word of God, Col 1;25-27.
+If you do a word study on the word mystery, you will find Paul was given the dispensation to disclose the mystery of God to the church at a specific point in time, and that that revelation filled up the word of God, Ro 16:25, Col 1;25-27.

 Ephesians 3:3-6 KJVS